rimple90/money-transfer/README.md

 Accesibility tool tip provide on Category Code Field

 There is a language switch dropdown created and placed at the top left corner of the application, which will help change the language to showcase i18n feature, the dropdwon has two values EN(English) by default, and DE(German)

+Accesibility tool tip provided on the language switch

 The application has been made responsive for Iphone x